fntz/sirius/Readme.md

 ### 6. Views

-In Sirius, views is an any element on page.
-You might bind view and other view, or model.
+In Sirius, views are an element on the page.
+You might bind view and other views, or model.

 ```coffee
   view = new Sirius.View("#id", (x) -> "#{x}!!!")